Contact

 Family/Community Education, The goal is to increase religious observance; especially in the home.
 Federation funds are available for education and enrichment programs for the whole family.
 Programs could include Shabbatons, parallel learning with paid presenters in Sunday school, teacher training, or a part time staff person.

 Film Festival, The Altoona Jewish Film Festival was created in 2000 to bring the riches and diversity of Jewish content films to the Jewish and general communities in our area.
-Typically four films are shown yearly, during the month of FebruaryMarch and vary widely in content.
-A fifth film – a Sunday matinee for families was added in 2005.
+Typically four films are shown yearly, during the months of February and March and vary widely in content.
+A fifth film – a Sunday matinee for families was shown in 2005.
 Funding is through admission charge- and the Federation funds the deficit.
 A committee from the Jewish community plans each year’s festival.
 A dinner prior to each film is utilized as a community building event.

 Jewish Memorial Center, The center opened in 1949 to serve the social, recreational and educational needs of the Jewish community.
 In recent years it has mainly served the general community as a sports facility (mainly basketball) and for bingo.
 Thousands of local children have used the JMC and it serves as our “face” to the community.
 Some Jewish activities are still held there.
 The Federation office is located at the JMC with no charge for rent or utilities.
 Federation dollars are utilized for the JMC’s general operating expenses.